-Introduced as a substitute on more occasions than any other player, Crouch proved himself a useful weapon when coming off the bench with 16 goals after being introduced.
+Crouch trails only James Milner as the second most substituted on player in the history of the Premier League, proving himself as a more than useful weapon when coming off the bench with 16 goals after being introduced.

 Crouch, however, proved his worth on countless occasions, scoring 108 Premier League goals throughout a career that included spells at the likes of Aston Villa, Liverpool and Stoke.

 The most effective substitute in Premier League history, Defoe’s 24 goals when coming off the bench hand him the title as the division’s most prolific ‘Super Sub’.

 Only six players in the division’s history have ever scored more goals in total than the former West Ham and Tottenham forward, who has hit 162 Premier League goals over a career taking in spells at five top-flight clubs.

 Defoe’s tally of 24 substitute goals has been scored in 149 appearances off the bench, with only the aforementioned Milner and Crouch being introduced more often throughout Premier League history.